andreaskaris/oot-ice/README.md

 ~~~
 oc apply -f load-module.yaml
 ~~~
 > Make changes to this file as needed.
-The literal string for the kernel version must be updated with the actual kernel version (on OCP, run `uname -r`)
+For example the IS stream location.